-MBR has corrupted, what will happen next?
+MBR has corrupted in Windows 7, what will happen next?

 Error loading operating system

 Reboot and select proper boot device

 In such cases, you will have to fix MBR Windows 7/8/10 to make your external hard drive accessible again and OS boot back to normal.

 How to fix and repair MBR in Windows 7/8/10?

 So, how to repair MBR Windows 7/8/10?
 In this guide, you'll get a full guide to repair the Master Boot Record.
 Moreover, we will even introduce how to fix MBR without installation CD or DVD.
 Now, let's get started....

 Part 1.
 Fix MBR in Windows 7 without CD/DVD

 Sometimes, you might have found a great way to fix the boot record, but that required an installation DVD.
 What to do if you don't have one?
 Under this situation, you can turn to the free AOMEI Partition Assistant Standard, which allows you to create a bootable USB drive in Windows 10/8/7/XP/Vista and rebuild MBR in WinPE environment.
 Below is how to do it step by step.

 Step 1.
 Connect an empty USB (it's better to be over 8GB) to a working Windows-based computer (since your Windows 7 cannot boot).
 Then free download the free MBR repair tool.